-But don’t breathe a sigh of relief just yet.
+So, don’t breathe a sigh of relief just yet.
 Certain financial situations can draw extra scrutiny from the federal government.
-Following are seven red flags that could trigger an audit.
+Following are some red flags that could trigger an audit.

-This doesn’t mean you should try to avoid the following scenarios.
+This doesn’t mean you should try to avoid all of the following scenarios.
 But it probably behooves you to keep the best documentation you can, just in case trouble comes calling.

-2. Failing to report income (or misreporting income)
+1. Failing to report income (or misreporting income)

 If that income doesn’t show up on your return, or is listed in the wrong amount, the IRS might automatically flag your return.
 The agency probably will wonder what other oversights you made.

-3. High deductions
+2. High deductions

-Sometimes returns are selected based solely on a statistical formula.
+“Sometimes returns are selected based solely on a statistical formula.
 We compare your tax return against “norms” for similar returns.
-We develop these “norms” from audits of a statistically valid random sample of returns.
+We develop these “norms” from audits of a statistically valid random sample of returns.”